What are schools expected to provide?

 SEND Joint and Early Years Briefings

-These events, which happen three times a year, are an opportunity to support schools and settings with developing practice and understanding their duties.
+These events, which happen three times a year, are an opportunity to support schools by developing good practice and understanding their duties.

 Related pages and services